PhilippWoelfel/vim-taskwarrior/README.md

 vim-taskwarrior
 ===============

+This is a fork of `blindFS/vim-taskwarrior` (which is unmaintained), with the aim to fix some critical bugs.

+## Info from the original repo

 _a vim interface for [taskwarrior](https://taskwarrior.org)_

 Taskwarrior is a command-line todo list manager.
 It helps you manage task lists